 UofM Establishes D. Mike Pennington Award for Mentoring

-The University of Memphis established the D. Mike Pennington Award for Outstanding Mentoring in the Department of Journalism.
-The award honors distinguished alumnus D. Mike Pennington. class of 1972. and is the first mentoring award in the College of Communication and Fine Arts and the first faculty award in Journalism.
+May 6, 2015 – The University of Memphis has established the D. Mike Pennington Award for Outstanding Mentoring in the Department of Journalism.
+The award honors distinguished alumnus D. Mike Pennington, Class of 1972, and is the first mentoring award in the College of Communication and Fine Arts and the first faculty award in Journalism.
 The Pennington family and friends created the unique tribute to Pennington to honor his dedication to helping others and his loyalty to his alma mater.

 The D. Mike Pennington Award for Outstanding Mentoring will annually recognize a Journalism faculty member who has been an exemplary guide to students during their learning experience.
-Current students. faculty and alumni may nominate faculty for this award.
+Current students, faculty and alumni may nominate faculty for this award.
 Contributions to the Pennington Award may be made online at www.memphis.edu/give.
-Select "I would like to give to a fund not listed here." which then provides a line to enter "Mike Pennington Award."
-Checks made payable to the University of Memphis Foundation should be mailed to Department 238.
-The UofM Foundation.
-P.O.
-Box IOOO.
-Memphis, TN 38148.
+Select "I would like to give to a fund not listed here," which then provides a line to enter "Mike Pennington Award."
+Checks made payable to the University of Memphis Foundation should be mailed to Department 238, The UofM Foundation, P.O.
+Box 1000, Memphis, TN 38148.

-The Department of Journalism has about 350 undergraduate majors and 50 graduate students.
-Its programs focus is on applied journalism to help students learn the concepts and skills to be effective news. public relations and advertising professionals.
+The Department of Journalism has approximately 350 undergraduate majors and 50 graduate students.
+Its programs focus on applied journalism to help students learn the concepts and skills to be effective news, public relations and advertising professionals.